-Other than the above, no compensation of any kind, including any finder's fee, reimbursement, consulting fee or monies in respect of any payment of a loan, will be paid by us to our sponsor, officers or directors or any affiliate of our sponsor, officers or directors prior to, or in connection with any services rendered in order to effectuate, the consummation of an initial business combination (regardless of the type of transaction that it is).
+No compensation of any kind, including any finder's fee, reimbursement, consulting fee or monies in respect of any payment of a loan, will be paid by us to our sponsor, officers or directors or any affiliate of our sponsor, officers or directors prior to, or in connection with any services rendered in order to effectuate, the consummation of an initial business combination (regardless of the type of transaction that it is).
 However, these individuals will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
 Our audit committee will review on a quarterly basis all payments that were made to our sponsor, officers, directors or our or their affiliates and will determine which expenses and the amount of expenses that will be reimbursed.
 There is no cap or ceiling on the reimbursement of out-of-pocket expenses incurred by such persons in connection with activities on our behalf.

-Prior to the closing of the IPO, our sponsor agreed to loan us up to \$300,000 to be used for a portion of the expenses of the IPO.
-These loans are non-interest bearing, unsecured and are due at the earlier of June 30, 2022 or the closing of the IPO.
-As prior to the closing of the IPO, the Company had borrowed \$190,101 from the sponsor, which amount was repaid from proceeds from the IPO.
-The loan was repaid upon the closing of the IPO out of the offering proceeds that were allocated to the payment of offering expenses (other than underwriting commissions).
+Prior to the closing of this offering, our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
+These loans are non-interest bearing, unsecured and are due at the earlier of June 30, 2022 or the closing of this offering.
+As of July 12, 2021, the Company had borrowed \$64,798 from the sponsor.
+The loan will be repaid upon the closing of this offering out of the estimated \$1,261,000 of offering proceeds that has been allocated to the payment of offering expenses (other than underwriting commissions).
+The value of our sponsor's interest in this transaction corresponds to the principal amount outstanding under any such loan.